tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

  As we moved through the woods, I couldn’t help but notice something unsettling: the forest was completely silent.
 Normally, the trails were alive with the chirping of birds, and the rustle of small animals in the underbrush, but with Kevin in tow, the world seemed to hold its breath—silent, watchful, as if forest itself was wary of him.

 After what felt like an eternity of trudging through mud and tangled roots, we finally came to a small clearing and spotted the cabin.
 The wood was gray and rotting, warped from years of neglect, and the roof sagged unevenly.
 Moss crept up the walls, and vines snaked through cracks in the timber.
-The windows were filthy, letting in thin slivers of fading light illuminated the inside.
+The windows were filthy, letting in thin slivers of fading light.

 The porch groaned under our weight as we stepped onto it, loose boards threatening to snap.
 A faint smell of damp wood and mildew wafted out as we opened the door, and the inside was barely larger than a single room.
 Dust motes swirled in the air, and cobwebs hung from the low ceiling.
 A single, rickety table leaned precariously in the corner, and an old stove stood cold against one wall, a fire poker resting against it, both rusted and unused for decades.
 It wasn’t much, but it would do for a night—if it didn’t fall apart around us first.